supercharge/docs/pagination.md

 2. `totalCount` (required): the total amount of entries in your collection
 3. `perPage` (optional): the amount of items you want to display per page; the default value is `8` items per page

+Pagination in Supercharge requires you to have a **query parameter called `page`** on your request to determine the current page.
+Pagination based on path parameters doesn’t work at this point.

 Here’s a code snippet illustrating pagination:

 ```js